The care of transgender patients by GPs

 If the patient is to be issued with a new NHS or CHI number which has no reference to their sex at birth, the GP should explain that they may not automatically be contacted regarding current or future screening programmes associated with their sex at birth, and discuss the implications of this.
 Decisions about screening should be made with patients in the same way as any other decisions about their health.

-The GP should discuss implications with the patient and, if they consent, contact the relevant NHS screening programmes to ensure they are invited for/referred to appropriate screening.
-The NHS has information available to help patients understand the implications across all screening programmes[5].
+The GP should discuss implications with the patient and, if they consent, contact the relevant NHS/HSC screening programmes to ensure they are invited for/referred to appropriate screening.
+The national health services have information available for transgender patients about screening programmes.
+[4]

 For smear testing, which is usually undertaken in the practice, the practice may be responsible for managing recalls, taking specimens and providing results.
 In this event, the practice should notify the laboratory that the results are to be forwarded to the practice and not the national call/recall service.